 The Chief Executive and Borough Treasurer shall agree with the Council's External Auditors, their plans for audit.
-Recommendations made by External Auditors shall be considered by the Borough Treasurer and reported to the Corporate Management Team and then to the Council, Governance and Audit Committee or the Executive, as appropriate.
+Recommendations made within the Management Letter by the Auditors shall be considered by the Borough Treasurer and reported to the Corporate Management Team and then to the Council, Committee or the Executive, as appropriate.